BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Valid Distractions**

+I have been making some pretty good progress at avoiding distractions.
+Keeping these notes has been a great help in that direction.
+But right now, I’m in the rather ironical situation where I’m being distracted by the need to write this a note.

+I’ve woken up after a good night sleep, and I am energetically putting together a plan of work for my team to get an important objective out of the way by the end of the day.
+But rather than focus on that, I’ve changed track to keep on track with my writing about distractions.

+I do of course have the option of skipping this for today and doing it tomorrow.
+Is that what I should have done?
+Having made the decision to write this note anyway it is too late.
+But I already regret it.
+I think the best thing is to strike while the iron is hot.
+That’s what I’ll do next time.

 #### **Praising pencils**

 Some Projects take on the life of their own.
 My transfer from using online to-do lists and such like things, has turned into something rather bigger.
 I have discovered that using a paper organiser and pencil is a much better way of organising my work.